Idemitsu Kosan: Postwar era

 After the war Idemitsu Kosan lost its overseas trade with the Allied occupation of Japan.
 It was among the ten petroleum suppliers selected by the Ministry of International Trade and Industry (MITI) and cut its ties with Nippon Oil.
 Idemitsu began importing naphtha (an intermediate oil product) first from the United States and later from Venezuela and Iran.
 The protectionist Oil Industry Law helped Idemitsu against foreign competition in Japan, but also made owning its own refineries important.
 Idemitsu's first Tokuyama Refinery opened in 1957.
 This was followed by the Chiba oil refinery in 1963, Hyogo oil refinery in 1970, the Hokkaido oil refinery in 1973, and the Aichi oil refinery in 1975.

-In 1953 Idemitsu sent its large tanker Nisshomaru to Iran to purchase oil.
+In 1953 Idemitsu sent its large tanker Nissho Maru to Iran to purchase oil.
 Iranian prime minister Mohammed Mosaddeq had recently nationalized the oil fields and was under British-led embargo (Abadan Crisis).
 Idemitsu managed to buy the oil at 30% below market price and displeased the British.
 This was popular with the Japanese public but got Idemitsu in conflict with the Japanese government and MITI.
 Later the same year was the 1953 Iranian coup d'état.
 In the 1960s, Idemitsu imported crude oil from Russia.
 Again, it got a good price at 40% below market value but angered the United States who decided to boycott Idemitsu when buying fuel for its military jets in Japan.
 Idemitsu called the boycott "an odd Christmas gift" but "utterly negligible."
 In 1978 it broke off contracts with the Soviet Union.

 The company also came in conflict with the Petroleum Association of Japan which was set up by MITI to restrict production and Idemitsu even left the organization.
 In 1965 the seamen's union went on strike, the first of its kind in Japan.
 This led to petroleum shortages.
 Idemitsu then ignored the quotas and produced at full speed.
 When the price control and production quotas were removed in 1966, Idemitsu rejoined the PAJ.
 To please the MITI, Sazō Idemitsu's younger brother Keisuke Idemitsu took over as company president, while Sazō became chairman of the board, keeping the actual control.